 Tattooed Hair and Scalp Micropigmentation: What is the difference?

 Scalp micropigmentation (SMP) has its roots in tattooing, to be sure, and at one point, clients who opted for the treatment were getting literal tattoos on their heads.
-The practices were virtually identical, down to the needle types and ink.
+The practices were virtually identical, aside from the needle types and specialized ink, among other things.
 A major difference between hair tattoos and other tattoos, however, has always boiled down to the experience of the technician performing the procedure.
-Hair tattoo artists, and still SMP technicians today, have thousands of hours of experience specifically pertaining to the highly advanced techniques required for SMP, as opposed to their tattooing counterparts who are solely trained in traditional tattooing methods.
+Hair tattoo artists, and SMP technicians today, have thousands of hours of experience specifically pertaining to the highly advanced techniques required for SMP, as opposed to their tattooing counterparts who are solely trained in traditional tattooing methods.

 The biggest difference between tattooing and SMP, however, will always lie in the amount of care an individual will receive.
 SMP is done over a series of two to three sessions and is preceded by a consultation.
-You should never feel rushed and be wary of studios where you do not feel comfortable.
+You should never feel rushed or be wary of clinics where you do not feel comfortable.

-When looking into scalp micropigmentation, you should be confident that the process is actually SMP and not hair tattooing.
-Many people will use the terms interchangeably, but a reputable studio, such as Hairline Ink, will make the distinction clear every time.
-For results you can trust, please contact the technicians of Hairline Ink at (585) 250-0835 to set up a consultation.
+When looking into scalp micropigmentation, you should be confident that the process is actually SMP and not just hair tattooing.
+Many people will use the terms interchangeably, but a reputable company, such as Hairline Ink, will make the distinction clear every time.
+For results you can trust, please contact our expert technicians at (585)-250-0835 to learn more or schedule a free consultation!